Careers360 Logo

 • When it comes to dividing, it can be seen that in plants there are certain demarcated areas where growth takes place, and also that growth in plants can take place throughout their lifetime.

-• Based on those growth phases, they can be divided as permanent and meristematic tissues as well,
+• Based on those growth phases, they can be divided into permanent and meristematic tissues as well,

-• In animals, growth can take place only within a certain period of time.
+• In animals, growth can take place only within a certain period.

 • The growth and the basic difference in their functionality lie in the complexity of plants and animals, as it can be very well observed that animals have much more complex organisation as compared to plants.